xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 direction for addressing it.
 This applies equally, perhaps especially, before setting an AI agent to work on it.

-When in doubt, start by discussing the problem.
+When in doubt, start by discussing the problem: see [Where to discuss](#where-to-discuss).

 This is general advice, not a strict rule.